azadarec/workspace-scripts/README.md

 This script just ssh´s to the remote host with the given username and then you can turn down the fans remote

-I´d recommend adding your ssh key to the ilo instead of pasting your thingy for every command or rewrite the ssh command that it itself runs the loop.
+I´d recommend adding your ssh key to the ilo instead of pasting your password for every command or rewrite the ssh command that it itself runs the loop.

 usage:
 <code>